CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 allow applications to access CGNS data according to the role of the data in CFD.
 Unlike the ADF (or HDF5) Core, routines in the CGNS Mid-Level Library "understand" the SIDS-defined CFD data structures and the File Mapping.
-This enables applications developers to insert CGNS I/O into their applications without having detailed knowledge of the File Mapping.
+This enables application developers to insert CGNS I/O into their applications without having detailed knowledge of the File Mapping.
 For instance, an application might use CGNS mid-level calls to retrieve all boundary conditions for a given zone.